Early Childhood Teachers

 Transitional provisions for early childhood teachers

 The National Law contains a transitional provision for a person working as an early childhood teacher.
-This provision applies on and after 1 January 2014 and before 1 January 2020.
+This provision applies on and after 1 January 2014.

 Are you eligible to be recognised as equivalent to an early childhood teacher?